 When it comes to sustainability, we don’t just talk the talk.
 Case in point: our own buildings.

 SAGE headquarters and our brand new manufacturing facility in Faribault, Minn., are specifically designed to make our employees more comfortable, more productive and generally happier by letting sunlight stream in and providing a view to the outdoors for all employees.
-Both buildings incorporate abundant SageGlass as well as other energy-efficient products.

 The new facility is the world’s largest and most advanced dynamic glass manufacturing plant (although our old building previously held this distinction), able to produce SageGlass in high volumes and in large commercial architectural sizes at an affordable cost.
 We invested in the world’s best available manufacturing technologies to produce a dynamic glass product of uncompromising quality and reliability.
 The plant houses the world’s largest thin-film coating system for glass production.